-Sales Journal is a type of journal that is used to record credit sale transactions of the company and is used for the purpose of maintenance and tracking the account receivable and inventory account.
-Management does sale transactions entries in the sales journal on a daily basis.
-Sales Journal is Principal book of Credit Sale Transactions.
-The information recorded in it depends on the nature and requirement of each business.
+A sales Journal is a type of journal used to record credit sale transactions of the company and is used for maintenance and tracking the account receivable and inventory account.
+It is the Principal book of Credit Sale Transactions, and the information recorded in it depends on the nature and requirement of each business.

-Format of Sales Journal comprises of six columns:- Date, Account debited, Invoice No., Accounts Receivable- Dr. Sales- Cr.
-And Cost of goods sold- Dr. Inventory- Cr.
+Format of Sales Journal comprises six columns:- Date, Account debited, Invoice No., Accounts Receivable- Dr. Sales- Cr.
+And the cost of goods sold- Dr. Inventory- Cr.

 Sales Journal Entry Format

 Given below is the format of the sales journal entry.

 Sales – Cr.

 - Date: This Column is used to mention the date on which the entity sold the goods.
 The recording date and Invoice date should be the same.

 - Account Debited: In this column, the Customer’s Name is to be recorded who is purchasing the goods on credit only from an entity.

 - Invoice No: Sale invoice No. to be mentioned in this column.

 - PR: PR stands for Post Reference Entries and is recorded daily to the relevant account (Customer Account).
 Under this column, enter certain no. and the same no. to be allotted to the Customer Account for tracking.